NkosiMlaba/javascript-memory-game/README.md

 ## How to Play
 - Run index.html in your browser
-- Click on the cards
+- Click on the cards and try to match the cards quickly

 ## Contributing